 - Barnford Park, Oldbury - after industrial expansion destroyed much of the green countryside that once surrounded Oldbury the park was opened in 1916 after the land was presented to the Borough of Oldbury in 1915 by Mr. Albright of Albright and Wilson.

-- Stoke Park – the historic estate of the Berkeley family, recently used by the NHS as a mental hospital and now redeveloped by the Stoke Park Restoration Trust.
+- Stoke Park – the historic estate of the Berkeley family, recently used by the NHS as a mental health hospital, and now redeveloped by the Stoke Park Restoration Trust.

 - Blaise Castle – a historic landscape used as a 'pleasure park' by a succession of private owners containing a folly castle, deer park and Blaise Castle House Museum.